SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 1. Select the desired custom property in the **Property Library** to see all the details on the right of the screen.
 2. Edit any content of the custom property.
-3. On click of **Save** if the selected property is not being used by any of the existing asset types then, your changes are saved.
+3. Click **Save** to save your changes.
-4. Else, in the resulting confirmation dialogue click **Confirm** to continue or **Cancel** to cancel the deletion.
+4. If this property is used by any asset type, in the resulting confirmation dialogue, select **Confirm** to continue saving your changes. select **Cancel** to cancel the modification.

 <a name=""></a>